-- The Prohibited Exports Register lists specific material that has been denied export permits.
+- Movable cultural heritage prohibited exports register lists specific material that has been denied export permits.
 This material cannot leave Australia.

 If you try to export an Australian protected object without an export permit, you could have the object seized, be fined, or face jail time.

 Freight companies could also be prosecuted if they export an Australian protected object even if their only role is transporting the material.
 Freight companies should confirm that the owner either has a permit or is satisfied that they do not need one.